pgroonga/pgroonga.github.io/how-to/synonyms.md

 ### Add synonyms

-How to add synonyms has three patterns.
-We explain each method here.
+There are three patterns to add synonyms.

 #### Add new synonyms